gundrathivinodkumar2409/Digital-VLSI-SoC-Design-and-Planning/README.md

 #### **Clock Tree Synthesis (CTS)**
 *   **What It Is:** The process of building a dedicated network of buffers and inverters to distribute the clock signal to every flip-flop on the chip.
 *   **Why It Matters:** This is the "heartbeat" of the chip.
 The goal of CTS is to deliver the clock edge to all sequential elements at the same time (i.e., with minimal **skew**).
-A poor clock tree is one of the most common causes of timing failures and a non-functional chip.
+A poor clock tree is one of the most common causes of timing failures.

-#### **Routing Congestion**
-*   **What It Is:** A situation where there are too many wires that need to pass through a small area of the chip, exceeding the available space on the metal layers.
-*   **Why It Matters:** High congestion makes it impossible for the router to complete all connections, leading to design errors.
-It's a key challenge that must be managed through good floorplanning and placement.

 #### **GDSII (Graphic Data System II)**
 *   **What It Is:** The final output file of the physical design process.
 It's a binary database format that contains the exact geometric representation of every layer of the chip, ready to be sent to the foundry for manufacturing.